gnanasai5111/Nodejs/README.md

 - In terminal type : node filename

 ### Modules
-- In node js ,each file is treated as a seperate module.3 types of modules
+- In node js ,each file is treated as a seperate module.3 types of modules.
-1. Local module- Modules we create in our application
+1. Local Modules- Modules we create in our application.
-2. Built in Modules- Modules that node provides
+2. Built in Modules- Modules that node provides.
-3. Third Party Modules- Modules written by other developers that we can use in our application
+3. Third Party Modules- Modules written by other developers that we can use in our application.